Paris on maximum virus alert, closing bars, not restaurants

 Starting on Tuesday, bars will be closed in Paris and its suburbs.
 Student parties and all other festive and family events in establishments open to the public will be banned.

-Restaurants will remain open under strict conditions, to be detailed later on Monday.
-They are expected to include distance between each table, a limitation of the number of people and a request to register customers’ names and phone numbers.
+Restaurants will remain open under strict conditions.
+They include a minimum one-meter (three-foot) distance between each table, groups limited to six people instead of 10 previously, and a request to register customers’ names and phone numbers to help alert those who may have been exposed to someone with the coronavirus .

 Indoor sport facilities, including swimming pools, will only be open to children aged under 18.
 Gyms are already closed.